benedictweis/kubernetes-getting-started/README.md

 ### Node

 In Kubernetes, a Node hosts multiple Pods.
-You can think of the Node being an actual machine that runs some kubernetes infrastructure to be able to host Pods.
+You can think of the Node being an actual machine that runs some Kubernetes infrastructure to be able to host Pods.
 The process of assigning Pods to Nodes is called scheduling.

 ### Deployment

-In Kubernetes, a Deployment manages a number of identical Pods.
-In a deployment, you specify how a Pod should look like, what image it should use, what environment variables should be set.
-A Deployment also enables self healing of Pods as Pods is by definition ephemeral.
+In Kubernetes, a Deployment manages several identical Pods.
+In a deployment, you specify how a Pod should look like, what image it should use, and what environment variables should be set.
+A Deployment also enables the self-healing functionality of Pods, as Pods are by definition ephemeral.
 If you delete a Pod in a Deployment, it will be brought back immediately.

 ### Service

 In Kubernetes, a Service enables Pods to be reachable from other Pods or even from outside the Cluster.
 A Service is attached to a pod and defines one or multiple exposed endpoints.
-Whenever you want to talk to a pod in a cluster you need to access to through it's Service.
+Whenever you want to talk to a pod in a cluster you need to access it through its Service.
 Two types of Services are distinguished, Internal Services and External Services.
 Internal Services can only be reached from inside the cluster.
-External Services are equipped with a public ip address and can therefore be reached from outside the cluster.
+External Services are equipped with a public IP address and can therefore be reached from outside the cluster.

-### Configmap
+### ConfigMap

-In Kubernetes, A Configmap stores general configuration for your applications.
+In Kubernetes, A ConfigMap stores the general configuration for your applications.
 It can be consumed as environment variables, files in volumes and some other ways.

 ### Secret

-In Kubernetes, A Secret is very similar to a Configmap.
-The only difference being that a Secret is encrypted and can get information through more ways that just static configurations in a Cofigmap.
+In Kubernetes, A Secret is very similar to a ConfigMap.
+The only difference is that a Secret is encrypted and can get information through more ways than just static configurations in a ConfigMap.

 ## Further learning